kfdf/intrusive-index/README.md

 reduce<U>(operation: (accum: U, value: T, i: number) => U, initial: U): U reduce(operation: (accum: T, value: T, i: number) => T): T
 ```
-These there methods consume the underlying sequence and produce some sort of result.
+These three methods consume the underlying sequence and produce some sort of a result.
 The `reduce` method of the standard array class throws an error when the array is empty and no `initialValue` is provided.
 The iterator method returns `undefined` instead.

 ----------
 ### map/filter/concat